elki-project/elki-project.github.io/howto/use_indexes.md

 The R-tree family is a very well established index structure.
 With algorithms such as Sort-Tile-Recursive the tree can very efficiently bulk-loaded, while the R\*-tree tries to keep the tree efficient while performing modifications to it.

 R-trees are very flexible, and can accelerate any distance function for wich a reasonable *point to rectangle minimum distance* can be defined.
-In ELKI, any class implementing the [SpatialPrimitiveDistanceFunction](/releases/current/doc/de/lmu/ifi/dbs/elki/distance/distancefunction/SpatialPrimitiveDistanceFunction.html) (see also [SpatialPrimitiveDoubleDistanceFunction](/releases/current/doc/de/lmu/ifi/dbs/elki/distance/distancefunction/SpatialPrimitiveDoubleDistanceFunction.html) for double valued distances) can be used.
+In ELKI, any class implementing the [SpatialPrimitiveDistanceFunction](/releases/current/doc/de/lmu/ifi/dbs/elki/distance/distancefunction/SpatialPrimitiveDistanceFunction.html) can be used.
 This includes in particular Euclidean and other Minkowski norms, but to some extend also cosine distance can be accelerated.
 In contrast to M-trees below, the index supports *all of these distances at the same time*.

 Using R-trees in ELKI is simple, you just need to enable the [RStarTreeFactory](/releases/current/doc/de/lmu/ifi/dbs/elki/index/tree/spatial/rstarvariants/rstar/RStarTreeFactory.html) via the parameters: